FabrizioAdi/AddTravel-Ireland/README.md

-# Add Travel Ireland
+# Introduction - Add Travel Ireland

 This is a readme file for my GitHub repo.
 First website project for Code Institute.
 We learn HTML and CSS.
+From the beginning of my adventure with coding the first idea for a website was a travel site.
+Simple because I like traveling a lot and I stayed with that idea.
+I managed to see most of the presented places, so it was easier for me to search and add information.
+The website's logo was created from the first letters of my name, plus the word Travel.

 ### Table of Contents
+* Introduction
+* Goals
 * Description
+* Website Contain
+* Technologies
 * Headers
 * Useful Links
 * Images